gatsbyjs/themes/packages/gatsby-theme-notes/README.md

   The Gatsby notes theme
 </h1>

-A Gatsby theme for publishing notes to your website.
+A Gatsby theme for publishing notes to your website including support for automatically generated breadcrumbs and folder structures.

 ## Installation